jrwrigh/cfdpost_colormaps/README.md

 I've also written up a simple Python script that will translate CSV's into the correct format for this process.
 It is commented with instructions.

 \*Note that the "Extended Black Body" colormap used to be posted on Kenneth's website.
 It is no longer there and is replaced by the "Inferno" colormap.
 The "Extended Black Body" and "Inferno" are not quite the same, with "Inferno" being more muted in it's color pallette which I personally don't like.
-I'm currently (2018-11-07) contacting Kenneth to get his comment on the matter
+I'm currently (2018-11-07) contacting Kenneth to get his comment on the matter.

 ## Use:
 Simply import the `.cst` with the colormap of your liking to use it, or import `AllColormaps.cst` to get all of them.